Whether you’re sunbathing on the beach or partying till the early morning, here are some of the best cities to get a taste of the Brazilian lifestyle

 Before you go, see our Rio de Janeiro Travel Guide.

 Sprawling São Paulo might be the driving force of Brazil’s economy, but the people put every bit as much energy into playing as they do working.
-When the sun goes down, seek out the Baixo Augusta, a place once voted as one of the best nightlife spots in the world.
-A stroll down the street will reveal people from every walk of life, including a strong LGBT scene frequenting the gay bars dotted around.
-During the day, a spot of gallery-hopping to see some of São Paulo’s finest works is your best bet – some of the best spots include Choque Cultural, Museu de Arte Contemporânea and Galeria Raquel Arnaud, each showcasing both established and up-and-coming artists.
-If you can’t make it there though then don’t worry – the city is full of street art, so you won’t have to go far to see something creative.
+When the sun goes down, seek out Baixo Augusta, a neighbourhood famed for its thriving nightlife.
+A stroll down its streets will reveal people from every walk of life, including a strong LGBT scene frequenting the gay bars dotted around.
+During the day, do a gallery-hop to see some of São Paulo’s finest works is your best bet – some of the best spots include Choque Cultural, Museu de Arte Contemporânea and Galeria Raquel Arnaud, each showcasing both established and up-and-coming artists.
+The city is full of street art too, so you won’t have to go far to see something creative.

-Further afield: Can’t manage a few days without a beach fix?
-Do what the locals do and drive to the Paulista Coast to soak up some sun and feast on the terrific seafront.
+Further afield: If you can’t manage a few days without a beach fix, do what the locals do and drive to the Paulista Coast to soak up some sun on the terrific seafront.